michellejlin/lava/README.md

 Now we have to make sure the script can be run from anywhere.
 Navigate to your main LAVA folder (same as step #3).

-1. Type in `vi ~/.bashrc`.
+1. Type in `nano ~/.bashrc`.
 For MAC OSX users, replace 'bashrc' with 'bash_profile', keeping the rest of the punctuation.
 2. This will open up an editor in the terminal window.
-Hit 'G' to get to the bottom of this file.
+Scroll down to get to the bottom of this file.
-3. Now press 'i' to go into insert mode.
-4. Copy paste ``alias lava.py="python `pwd`/lava.py"`` into the terminal.
+3. Copy paste ``alias lava.py="python `pwd`/lava.py"`` into the terminal.
-5. Hit the Esc button, and then type in `:wq!` to save and quit.
+5. Hit Ctrl+X to quit out of the editor, and press Enter if a new prompt shows up.

 That's it!
 Now you're ready to do some longitudinal analysis of minor alleles!